Norbury High School for Girls

 What is the Pupil Premium?

 The pupil premium (PP) is a type of funding.
 The school receives the pupil premium each academic year from the government.
 The amount is determined by the number of students receiving free school meals (FSM) currently or within the last six years (Ever6), the number of looked after children (LAC) within the school and the number of previously looked after students who have been adopted from care.
 The government provides this funding to ensure that these students achieve as highly as possible and in line nationally with their non-pupil-premium peers.
-Around 28.2% of our school population are currently pupil premium students (in line with the national average for schools with similar demographics) and, up to April 2024, our pupil premium allocation is £420,728 based on [awaiting info] students from the last census; however, we currently have [awaiting info] PP students so we have a shortfall of funding for [awaiting info] students.
-Based on this, we expect [awaiting info] for the 2024/25 financial year due to increasing numbers of students qualifying for free school meals, the current economic crisis and the increased numbers of refugees and families with no recourse to public funds attending school without support from the local authority or social care.
+Around 28.2% of our school population are currently pupil premium students (in line with the national average for schools with similar demographics) and, up to April 2024, our pupil premium allocation is £420,728 based on 347 students from the last census; however, we currently have 386 PP students so we have a shortfall of funding for just under 40 students.

 Use of the Pupil Premium